James Robertson (psychoanalyst): Protest, despair, detachment

-Robertson and Bowlby saw breaks in a child's attachment bonds as responded to by 'phases of protest despair and detachment'.
+Robertson and Bowlby saw breaks in a child's attachment bonds as responses to 'phases of protest despair and detachment'.

 In the protest phase, the child is visibly distressed, cries and calls for his mother ' – distress, angry crying, searching, trying to find the mother and get her back'.
 The child reunited at this stage will 'usually be quite difficult for a time.
 It's as though he is punishing the mother for going away.
 When he's got those feelings off his chest, he returns to normality'.

 If however 'the separation continued for longer...the child may go on to the stage known as "despair".
 He's very quiet, withdrawn, miserable and apathetic.
 He stops playing – seems to lose interest in everything'.
 The child gives up hope of his or her mother returning and may appear to be "settling down", to the satisfaction of unenlightened staff.
 In fact, 'when he gets home, he'll take much longer to get over the experience.
 He'll cling to his mother more', and before recovering will 'usually then have to go through the protest phase on the way'.

 In the denial/detachment phase, the child shows more interest in his surroundings and interacts with others, but seems hardly to know the mother when she visits or care when she leaves, which is why 'the third stage – "detachment" – is the most serious'.
 Apparently, the child seems not to need any mothering at all; but, 'in fact, he only seems to have recovered, and at the cost of killing his love for his mother'.
 When eventually reunited with the family, 'the child can seem quite changed and now appears superficial, emotionally distant'.
 His relationships with others are shallow and untrusting.
 'This is the most difficult stage to undo'.

 Robertson's research was met with hostility by the medical profession.
 Even his colleagues at the Tavistock Clinic – although accepting 'that anything that breaks up the child's life into fragments is harmful.
 Mothers know this' – did not feel the same sense of urgency.

-They had not seen the same things he had seen.
+Robertson contributed evidence from his research to the Platt Report 1959 regarding the welfare of children in hospitals.
 Decades later, 'now that we understand the process, hospitals are making it much easier for parents to visit more or live in the hospital with younger children so that the two later stages are reached much less often'; but it required shock tactics from Robertson to achieve that end.